-Dharamshala is a place that nestles in the midst of the Kangra valley surrounded by coniferous forests in the state of Himachal Pradesh.
+Dharamshala is a place that nestles in the midst of the Kangra valley surrounded by coniferous forests in the state of Himachal Pradesh and is one of the best hill stations in North India.
 The pristine environs of the place and its sublime atmosphere are surcharged with spirituality because of the presence of the Dalai Lama who has made Mcleodganj his home in exile.
 From adventure sports to romantic spots to trekking, Dharamshala has a lot to see and experience and here is a list of 7 incredible places that you must visit, when in Dharamshala.

 A favorite trekking place, Triund is one of the star attractions of Dharamshala.
 Triund is an enchanting place that has snow clad mountains on one side and the picturesque Kangra valley on the other.
 The place can be reached by a fairly easy trek of about 5 kilometers that takes one through lovely forests of Oak and Rhododendron.
 Tranquil Triund promises an experience that will appeal to all your senses.